Nematic topological semimetal and insulator in magic angle bilayer graphene at charge neutrality: Problem setup

 To study possible correlated insulating states, we employ a momentum-space self-consistent Hartree-Fock mean field theory.
 The momentum-space description allows us to focus on the pair of flat bands at CN, thereby evading the difficulties associated with the real space Wannier obstruction rooted in the fragile topology of these bands \cite{PoFragile, Po2018, po2018faithful}.Restricting the analysis to the flat bands is only justified in the limit when both the bandwidth and interaction strength are much smaller than the bandgap.
 For realistic interactions, the interaction strength is of the same order as the bandgap which means that symmetry-broken states involving remote bands cannot be ruled out \cite{Xie2018}.
-Given the strong angle dependence and appearance of correlated states only near the magic angle \cite{PabloMott, PabloSC, Dean-Young}, it is likely that the relevant symmetry-broken phases experimentally originate mostly from the two flat bands which justifies our approximation.
+However, given the strong angle dependence and appearance of correlated states only near the magic angle \cite{PabloMott, PabloSC, Dean-Young}, it is likely that the relevant symmetry-broken phases experimentally originate mostly from the two flat bands which justifies our approximation.
+We note, however, that our approach cannot capture possible changes in the topology of the flat bands arising from mixing with remote bands which were argued to be relevant in Ref.~\cite{Xie2018}.

 The Hartree-Fock (HF) mean field theory is defined in terms of the projector \beq P_{\alpha, \beta}(\bk) = \langle c^\dagger_{\alpha}(\bk) c_{\beta}(\bk) \rangle, \quad P(\bk)^2 = P(\bk) = P(\bk)^\dagger, \eeq where $c_\alpha(\bk)$ is the annihilation operator for an electron at momentum $\bk$ and $\alpha=(n,\tau,s)$ is a combined index for band, valley and spin, respectively.
 For a gapped or semimetallic phase at CN, $P$ satisfies $\tr P(\bk) = 4$ for all $\bk$ points\footnote{For semimetals, this is true everywhere except for the gapless points where the projector is not defined}.
 The HF mean field Hamiltonian has the form